Assessment at Pye Bank

 How do we assess pupils' learning across school as a whole?

-Sometimes children reach a higher standard.
-Under the old levels system children who were exceeding might have moved into the next level.
-The DfE now want children who are in the exceeding bracket to add more depth and breadth to their knowledge, and to have more opportunities to develop their using and applying skills.
+Children who are working at the greater depth standard are given the opportunity to add more depth and breadth to their knowledge, and to have more opportunities to develop their using and applying skills.
 They are calling this phase of learning Mastery and Depth.

 For more information on the age related expectations click here